 Sheriff’s Department Law Enforcement Jobs in Nebraska

-Lancaster County: Founded in 1861, the Lancaster County Sheriff’s Department is Nebraska’s sixth largest and most well funded law enforcement agency, with a budget of over $7 million.
-It employs 96 staff members, 70 of whom are commissioned personnel.
-Deputy applicants must have had an honorable discharge from the military, if applicable.
+Founded in 1861, the Lancaster County Sheriff’s Department is Nebraska’s sixth largest and most well-funded law enforcement agency, with a budget of over $12 million.
+It employs 104 staff members, 77 of whom are commissioned personnel.

 Municipal Police Jobs in Nebraska